Instant Pot Oatmeal Recipe (with rolled or steel oats)

 When you factor in the time it takes for the instant pot to come to pressure and do a partial natural release, there is no time advantage for rolled oats (there is for steel cut oats).
 Keep in mind, we’re not talking about instant oats here.

-3 advantages to using an instant pot for oatmeal
+Why bother using an instant pot for oatmeal?

 1. No babysitting while it cooks, meaning you don’t have to change the heat levels and stir.